liuflorent/pageviews-analytics/README.md

 # Data engineering challenge

-This challenge is used by Didomi for evaluating candidates for data engineering positions.

 This challenge is a chance for engineers at Didomi to see how you code and organize a project to implement a specification.

 ## Deliverables